Iconica-Development/flutter_hooks_iconica_utilities/README.md

 const like = 'sample';
 ```

-## Additional information
+## Want to contribute

-TODO: Tell users more about the package: where to find more information, how to
+If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](../CONTRIBUTING.md) and send us your [pull request](https://github.com/Iconica-Development/flutter_community_chat/pulls).

-contribute to the package, how to file issues, what response they can expect
+## Author

-from the package authors, and more.
+This `flutter_community_chat` for Flutter is developed by [Iconica](https://iconica.nl).
+You can contact us at <support@iconica.nl>